edap/breaking-two-things-at-once/01-two-eyes/README.md

 Create a color using `ofColor` or `ofFloatColor::red`.
 How to draw a circle using `ofDrawCircle`, what is a vector and which are its properties.
 How to move a things around using a vector.

 ### Exercise(s)
-Check the documentation about [graphics](https://openframeworks.cc/documentation/graphics/) and try to draw others forms instead of circle.
+Check the documentation about [graphics](https://openframeworks.cc/documentation/graphics/) and try to draw others forms instead of  a circle.
 Create a class for this forms.

 Make a compelling composition just playing with the background color, the color of the objects and the transparencies.